 TIME: 30-60 minutes

 MATERIALS: E.S.C.A.P.E.
-Junk News handout (download), E.S.C.A.P.E.: Six Key Concepts worksheets (download), a news story for students to evaluate, internet access
+Junk News poster (download); E.S.C.A.P.E.: Six Key Concepts worksheets (download); a news story for students to evaluate (for real examples, download the Teacher Resource – Evaluating Online News), internet access

 - Select a news story for students to apply the E.S.C.A.P.E. concepts to in their group activity.
 (Depending on your angle for this topic, you may want to choose a real news story, a fake/questionable story, or both.)

-- Review the E.S.C.A.P.E. handout so you are prepared to discuss the six key concepts.
+- Review the E.S.C.A.P.E. poster so you are prepared to discuss the six key concepts.